 Two days prior, the respondent and one other 37-year-old travel companion arrived in Edirne.
-Following a day’s rest and preparation, the two South Sudanese men headed towards the Turkish/Greek border, landing on Greek soil at around 23:00 on the 14th.
-The two walked for 30 KMs through the forest to the Greek/Bulgarian border.
-They continued through the day and night taking only five-minute rests.
+Following a day’s rest and preparation, the two South Sudanese men headed towards the Turkish/Greek border, crossing the border to Greek soil at around 23:00 on the 14th.
+The two walked for 30 kilometres through the forest to the Greek/Bulgarian border.
+They continued through the day and night taking only short rests.
 On the 15th, their route was obstructed by a reportedly impassable river near Kyprinos.
 Deviating from the intended path, the men found themselves in agricultural land.
 Once reaching the border fence, markings suggested that the area was restricted to military personnel, which was incentive enough for the pair to find another route across.
-Yet, their chance to cross into Bulgaria was thwarted by an unexpected arrival of Greek border police.
+Yet, their chance to cross into Bulgaria was stopped by the reported arrival of Greek officers.

 At around 18:00 two cars reportedly approached the men from different fronts.
-Once stopped, two police officers got out of a white-blue Skoda (see Image 1) and three military officers out of a camouflage military vehicle (see Image 2).
-The three military personnel reportedly carried FN FALs (see Image 3) and wore camouflage uniforms with Greek flags (see Image 4).
-The two police officers wore all blue uniforms (see Image 5), including a Greek flag on their shoulders (see Image 6).
-Addressing the men in English, the two officers asked where the two POM were from and to describe their crossing point into Greece.
+Once stopped, the respondent recounted that two officers got out of a white-blue vehicle (see Image 1) and three officers out of a camouflage vehicle (see Image 2), that he assumed was military.
+The respondent further described that the three personnel reportedly carried firearms and wore camouflage uniforms with Greek flags.
+The two other officers were described to be wearing all blue uniforms (see Image 3), including a Greek flag on their shoulders.
+Addressing the men in English, the two officers reportedly asked where the two men were from and to describe their crossing point into Greece.
 At the officer’s request, papers were handed over and phones unlocked.
 Only their IDs were returned.
-At this point, the respondent told one of the officers that he wanted asylum, to which the officer responded, “Yes, yes…sure.”
-The two men sat on the ground, waiting for approximately 30 minutes before another vehicle arrived (see Image 7).
+At this point, the respondent told one of the officers that he wanted to claim asylum, to which the officer responded, “Yes, yes…sure.”
+The two men sat on the ground, waiting for approximately 30 minutes before another vehicle arrived.
 The two men were then loaded into the trunk of the unmarked, white van.
-Inside, the respondent found three other Moroccan men aged 23 to 25 years old – one of whom told the respondent that he had been caught near Vyssa, Greece.
+Inside, the respondent reported that they joined three other Moroccan men aged 23 to 25 years old – one of whom told the respondent that he had been caught near Vyssa, Greece.
 Once loaded into the van, the five men were unknowingly driven for approximately one hour to a Greek detention site.
 The time was around 19:00.

-For around one hour, the five POM were driven initially along paved roads then clearly unpaved as they reached their next destination.
+For around one hour, the group of five were driven initially along paved roads then clearly unpaved as they reached their next destination.
 When the trunk doors were opened, the respondent immediately saw a corridor.
 As the men spilled out of the trunk, one officer reportedly hit each of them with a plastic baton, demanding that they move faster into the adjoining small room.
-Inside the building, the respondent met five new officers, each of whom wore an olive green uniform with ‘police’ written on their chests (see Image 8) The physical space was aging with an old, dirty interior.
-Two of the officers then forced the five men to strip before the officers searched them from head to toe.
+Inside the building, the respondent met five new officers, each of whom wore an olive green uniform with ‘police’ written on their chests.
+The physical space was reportedly aging with an old, dirty interior.
+The respondent reported that two of the officers then forced the five men to strip before they were searched from head to toe.
 When finished, the officers returned only their shoes, shirts, and trousers, demanding the men to get dressed.
 With no translators present, the officer’s words were completely missed by two of the men who spoke no English.
-The officers began beating all five men with plastic batons – focusing their blows on the two men who spoke no English.
+Then the respondent explained that the officers began beating all five men with plastic batons – focusing their blows on the two men who spoke no English.

 “The Algerian guy with us…he didn’t understand English.
 The officer kept punching him in his face until he started bleeding,”

-At around 22:30 the 70 POM were released from the cell by two officers dressed in black with a distinct, blue armband (see Image 9).
-Outside the cell, he met approximately 13 additional officers, seven of whom were wearing olive-green uniforms (see Image 8) and six dressed in civilian clothing.
-All officers wore balaclavas.
-In the front of the detention site, the respondent found two vans – one red Ford (see Image 10) and one white Mercedes van (see Image 7).
-The officers repeatedly hit the men and the minors as they loaded into the vans, screaming and cursing at them in English.
-At this point, no other language was spoken either to the POM or among the officers than English.
+At around 22:30 the group of now 70 people were released from the cell by two officers dressed in black with a distinct, blue armband.
+Outside the cell, the respondent met approximately 13 additional officers, seven of whom were wearing olive-green uniforms and six dressed in civilian clothing.
+All officers reportedly wore balaclavas.
+In the front of the detention site, the respondent found two vans – one red Ford (see Image 4) and one white Mercedes van.
+The respondent said that the officers repeatedly hit the men and the minors as they loaded into the vans, screaming and cursing at them in English.
+At this point, no other language was spoken either to the group members or among the officers than English.
 Once inside the trunk of the van, the respondent counted approximately 40 people, with the remaining 30 having been piled into the second vehicle.
-The trunk was no larger than two by four meters.
+The trunk was described as no larger than two by four meters.

-Each POM was again asked to confirm their country of origin then were searched.
+Each group member was again asked to confirm their country of origin then were searched.
 No female officers were present.
-All 70 people were then rounded up and told to get in the small grey and white plastic boat nearby.
-Along with two of the officers dressed in civilian clothing, the respondent and eight other additional male and female POM climbed into the boat.
-Steering the plastic dinghy only with paddles, the two officers drove the group until the middle of the river, at which point every person was told to jump.
-While in the boat, the two officers dressed in civilian clothing reportedly addressed the group in Arabic.
-After wading through the freezing water reaching nearly their chests, the respondent and the 69 other POM landed back on Turkish soil.
+All 70 people were then rounded up and told to get into what the respondent described as a small grey and white plastic boat nearby.
+Along with two of the officers dressed in plain clothing, the respondent and eight other additional male and female people climbed into the boat.
+Steering the plastic dinghy only with paddles, the two officers drove the group up to the middle of the river, at which point every person was reportedly told to jump.
+While in the boat, the two officers dressed in plain clothing reportedly addressed the group in Arabic.
+After wading through the freezing water reaching nearly their chests, the respondent and the rest of the group landed back on Turkish soil.
 Cold and exhausted, he made the 13-hour journey by foot back to Edirne.

 At no point during his captivity was the respondent offered food, water, or medical support.